 What Is a Secure Fax?

 The term “protected fax (also known as secure facsimile and confidential fax)” refers to sending and receiving fax messages via an encryption service to prevent third parties from reading the contents of the message during transmission or after it has been received.
+This sort of fax solution is offered by a reliable fax service provider.

 By encrypting data between two points on a network, unencrypted information can be sent over otherwise insecure links, such as the internet.
 The sending computer encrypts the data using a key agreed upon with the receiving party.